 Parkdean Holidays was formed in 1999 following a £21.4m management buyout of Trecco Bay holiday park in Wales.
 It was then acquired by Alchemy Partners in 2006 in a deal worth £139.7m and operated 24 parks by the time of the merger.

-Parkdean Resorts provide a wide range of accommodation and on-site amenities including bars, restaurants, indoor and outdoor swimming pools, and amusement arcades for use by holiday homeowners and holiday guests.
+Parkdean Resorts provides a wide range of accommodations and on-site amenities, including bars, restaurants, indoor and outdoor swimming pools, and amusement arcades for use by holiday homeowners and holiday guests.
 It sold over 598,000 holidays in 2019, of which 80% were less than 4 days.
 At the height of the summer season, over 6,000 staff are employed across the organisation.
-A snapshot of sites includes - Parkdean Resorts Newquay, offering perfect beaches in the heart of Cornwall, – Parkdean Resorts Camber Sands, Kent which has 4 indoor pools, a high ropes course and a nearby zoo - Parkdean Resorts Torquay which sits next to an adventure park.
-Torquay was voted top seaside destination in 2015.
+A snapshot of sites includes - Parkdean Resorts Newquay, offering perfect beaches in the heart of Cornwall, – Parkdean Resorts Camber Sands, Kent, which has 4 indoor pools, a high ropes course and a nearby zoo - Parkdean Resorts Torquay, which sits next to an adventure park.
+Torquay was voted the top seaside destination in 2015.
 And finally, Parkdean Resorts Ty Mawr, which lies in the magnificent foothills of Mount Snowdon.

 An online holiday guest feedback (2020) recorded a score of 8.1 (out of 10), suggesting general customer satisfaction is high.
-The groups stated strategic purpose is to deliver inter-generational ‘family, fun and freedom’.
-Two customer service specific objectives relate to that specifically – 1) Customer led product innovation; 2) The transformation of their traditional homeowner relationship to one of a member service relationship.
-Both of which are intended to improve homeowner and holiday visitors on-park experience.
+The group's strategic purpose is to deliver inter-generational ‘family, fun and freedom’.
+Two customer service-specific objectives relate to that specifically – 1) Customer led product innovation 2) The transformation of their traditional homeowner relationship to one of a member service relationship.
+Both are intended to improve homeowner and holiday visitor's on-park experience.
 To that end, Parkdean Resorts CEO recently announced an investment of £80m.

 There are specific accessible accommodation possibilities - caravans and lodges, including a hot tub with a hoist at 64 sites in the portfolio.
 As well as this, all on-site restaurants, bars, entertainment, and WC facilities are wheelchair accessible.